 Experiment tracking, specialised for ML and in particular neural nets.
 In particular, ML experiment often have a long optimisation process and we care a lot about the whole optimisation and various metrics calculated on this.
 This is the nuts-and-bolts end of how we allow for reproducibility in AI, even while we have complicated model fitting process and many long slow computation steps, even as the code changes through a complicated development process.

 Neptune reviews a few options including their own product.

 If it is just a few configuration parameters that needs tracking, then we do not need to be too fancy. hydra for example, allows us to store the configuration with the output data.
 We can probably output other useful metrics too.
-But if we want to do some complex analytics on our massive NN then more elaborate tools are needed, and a nice way of visualising them, and dynamically updating them… You could possibly pump them into some nice data store and a data dashboard, but at this point, most people discover they have reinvented tensorboard and just switch to that.
+But if we want to do some non-trivial analytics on our massive NN then more elaborate tools are needed, and a nice way of visualising them, and dynamically updating them… You could possibly pump them into some nice data store and a data dashboard, but at this point, most people discover they have reinvented tensorboard and just switch to that.

 Tensorboard is a de facto debugging/tracking tool standard.
 It is easy-ish to install, hard to modify and works well enough (but not on our internal cluster).
 It is a handy tool to have around, handy enough that I gave it its own page.

 Weights and biases